For the network of Fig. 1,

 $$f_p = { 1 \over 2 \pi L } \sqrt{{ L \over C} - R^2_l}$$

-Multiplying the top and bottom of the factor within the square-root
+Multiplying the top and bottom of the factor within the square-root sign by $C/L$ produces

 $$f_p = { 1 \over 2 \pi L } \sqrt{{ 1 - R^2_l(C/L) \over C/L}}$$

-$$f_p = { 1 \over 2 \pi L \sqrt{C/L}} \sqrt{1 - { R^2_l C /over L}}$$
+$$f_p = { 1 \over 2 \pi L \sqrt{C/L}} \sqrt{1 - { R^2_l C \over L}}$$

 and

-$$\bbox[10px,border:1px solid grey]{f_p = { 1 \over 2 \pi \sqrt{LC}} \sqrt{1 - { R^2_l C /over L}}}$$
+$$\bbox[10px,border:1px solid grey]{f_p = { 1 \over 2 \pi \sqrt{LC}} \sqrt{1 - { R^2_l C \over L}}}$$

-$$\bbox[10px,border:1px solid grey]{f_p = fs \sqrt{1 - { R^2_l C /over L}}}$$
+$$\bbox[10px,border:1px solid grey]{f_p = fs \sqrt{1 - { R^2_l C \over L}}}$$

-series resonance.
-Note that unlike a series resonant circuit, the resonant frequency $fp$ is a function of resistance (in this case Rl).
-Recognize also that as the magnitude of Rl approaches zero, fp rapidly
+where $fp$ is the resonant frequency of a parallel resonant circuit (for $Fp = 1$) and $fs$ is the resonant frequency as determined by $X_L = X_C$ for series resonance.
+Note that unlike a series resonant circuit, the resonant frequency $fp$ is a function of resistance (in this case $R_l$).
+Recognize also that as the magnitude of $R_l$ approaches zero, $fp$ rapidly approaches $fs$.